Cannabis advertising in Denver: Debate

 Later that August in 2014, the city of Boulder, Colorado’s superintendent, Bruce Messinger, announced that the "Don’t Be a Lab Rat" campaign would not be appropriate for the community.
-Messinger stated that his objection to the campaign was the fact that inviting pre-teen to teenage students into massive rat cages was not the most effective way to get their message across.
+Messinger stated that his objection to the campaign was that inviting pre-teen to teenage students into massive rat cages was not the most effective way to get their message across.
 Messinger was quoted saying "scare tactics don’t work".
 He then went on in the interview to question the validity of some of the studies referred to in the "Don’t Be a Lab Rat" campaign.

 On the other hand, Dr. Larry Wolk, the executive director and chief medical officer at the state health department and one of the driving forces behind "Don’t Be a Lab Rat", stated that the entire intent of the campaign was to get kids to start talking amongst themselves and with adults about the possible effects of marijuana.
 Although the campaign was shut down in the schools within Boulder, it has been, according to Dr. Wolk, very successful in other locations.
 For example, the campaigns that were in Denver’s public library and downtown skate park had received much positive feedback.

 In response to this campaign, U.S. Representative Jared Polis (D-Colo.) has been quoting saying: "It's a bizarre, ill-fated campaign...I think they need to go back to the drawing board on that one."
 Polis went on to say that "Most people who saw [the advertisements] thought they had something to do with PETA (People for the Ethical Treatment of Animals), like they are trying to free laboratory rats from the University of Colorado...And also, kids are playing in the cages."
 While Rep. Polis has been critical, Dr. Wolk says "We are pleased that the Don't Be a Lab Rat campaign has served as a catalyst to start a much-needed conversation among teens, parents and influencers about the potential negative effects of marijuana on developing brains...Critique and criticism of the creative elements of the campaign were to be expected and have helped further the conversation."